11 out of 13 rated this helpful - Rate this topic

 Group Policy Overview

-Applies To: Windows 8, Windows Server 2012
+Applies To: Windows 8.1, Windows Server 2012 R2, Windows Server 2012, Windows 8

-Use this topic to find the documentation resources and other technical information you need to accomplish key Group Policy tasks, new or updated functionality in this version compared to previous versions of Group Policy and ways to automate common Group Policy tasks using Windows PowerShell.
+Use this topic to find the documentation resources and other technical information you need to accomplish key Group Policy tasks.
+You can learn about new and updated functionality for Group Policy in Windows Server 2012 R2 and Windows 8.1and ways to automate common Group Policy tasks by using Windows PowerShell.

 Did you mean…

 Group Policy is an infrastructure that allows you to specify managed configurations for users and computers through Group Policy settings and Group Policy Preferences.
-For Group Policy settings that affect only a local computer or user, you can use the Local Group Policy Editor.
+To configure Group Policy settings that affect only a local computer or user, you can use the Local Group Policy Editor.
 You can manage Group Policy settings and Group Policy Preferences in an Active Directory Domain Services (AD DS) environment through the Group Policy Management Console (GPMC).
 Group Policy management tools also are included in the Remote Server Administration Tools pack to provide a way for you to administer Group Policy settings from your desktop.

 Here are some Windows Server 2012 scenarios that use Group Policy to implement a solution:

-Group Policy design can become very complex.
+Group Policy designs can become very complex.
 Various factors, such as the large number of policy settings and preference items available, the interaction between multiple policies, and inheritance options, can make it difficult to determine if Group Policy is functioning correctly on each computer.

-Content type References
+Content type

 Planning